MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-officials.md

 ms.author: shylaw
 ms.search.validFrom: 2018-10-28
 ms.dyn365.ops.version: 8.1

 ---

-# (RUS) Set up officials who generate a transportation invoice and a job ticket
+# Set up officials who generate a transportation invoice and a job ticket

 This topic applies to features in the **Inventory management** module.
 It does not apply to features in the [Warehouse management](warehouse-management.md) module.